ffes/nppsnippets/README.md

 * Fixed some potential bugs found when trying to fix GCC compilation.
 * Converted the documentation from ODT to DocBook.
 * Upgrade to SQLite version 3.7.17

+A HTML version of the documentation can be found at http://www.fesevur.com/docbook/nppsnippets/